vladsolokha/portfolio-review/README.md

 ## How to run the code
 Option 1: Go to link https://pick-name.netlify.app
 Option 2:
-  Clone the code into your preferred IDE (like VS code) In terminal and directory of the project run 'npm i' (install npm dependencies) In terminal run 'npm run start'
+  Clone the code into your preferred IDE (like VS code).
+  In terminal and directory of the project run 'npm i' (install npm dependencies).
+  In terminal run 'npm run start'.
-  The project will run in browser 'localhost:3000'
+  The project will run in browser 'localhost:3000'.

 Let me know if you have questions, comments, or suggestions on this.